 WHAT IS A CHIROPRACTOR?

-Chiropractic physicians are health care professionals that focus on disorders of the musculoskeletal system and the nervous system.
+Chiropractic physicians are healthcare professionals who focus on disorders of the musculoskeletal system and the nervous system.
 Doctors of chiropractic practice a drug-free, hands-on approach to health care that includes patient examination, diagnosis, and treatment.
 Chiropractors have broad diagnostic skills and are also trained to recommend therapeutic and rehabilitative exercises, as well as to provide nutritional and lifestyle counseling.

 WHAT IS AN ADJUSTMENT?